jenskutilek/glyphspkg/README.md

 # glyphspkg

-Converter for GlyphsApp package to monolithic files.
+Converter for GlyphsApp package to monolithic files and vice versa.

 [Glyphs](https://glyphsapp.com) supports two different file formats, both of which are based on plist.
 One, using the suffix `.glyphs`, is a monolithic